boogheta/Marvel/README.md

 ## MARVEL graphs

-An app that displays network maps of Marvel characters or creators where each one is positionned close to those he/she is most linked with from within [Marvel's API](https://developer.marvel.com/).
+An app that displays network maps of Marvel characters or creators where each one is positionned close to those he/she is most linked with as registered within [Marvel's API](https://developer.marvel.com/).

 Visit it here: [https://marvel-graphs.net/](https://www.marvel-graphs.net/)